 If you have been given an Answer Booklet, follow the instructions on the front cover of the Booklet.
 Write your Centre number, candidate number and name on all the work you hand in.
 Write in dark blue or black pen.
 You may use a soft pencil for any diagrams, graphs or rough working.
 Do not use staples, paper clips, highlighters, glue or correction fluid.

-Answer all questions.

-At the end of the examination, fasten all your work securely together.
+Answer Question 1 (Section A) and any three questions from Section B. At the end of the examination, fasten all your work securely together.
 The number of marks is given in brackets [] at the end of each question or part question.